Omar12/knowledge/readme.md

-# The Guide of Omar
+# My Knowledge Wiki

-The guide of Omar is a collection of key information and knowledge that I have gathered through out the years.
-This is a living book and its intent to be always up-to-date.
+This wiki is a collection of valuable information and knowledge that I have gathered through out the years.
+My intention is to have as much information as possible and update it frequently.